No products in the cart

 Preparing the surface, which in my opinion is the longest and most laborious step; I removed the hinges, handles and the bottom.
 I cleaned all surfaces and handles with Colorantic Cleaner and Varnish Remover and took care to rinse really well.

-I roughly scratched each of the surfaces with a 120 sanding block and dusted off very well.
+I roughly scratched up each of the surfaces using a 120 sanding block and dusted it off very well.

 While this was drying, I was able to tackle the details:

 -I painted the handles black using an aresol spray.

 -I measured and cut the wood lattes of wood that I recouperated from and old bedroom

 -Cut and nailed the side panels

 For the back slats I applied one coat of Oil primer as well as two coats of the colour Cotton Ball.
 I installed them vertically, taking care to glue each end first, cuffing them and adding two finishing nails to the ends.